enii040/enii040.github.io/index.md

 View more about this project
 <a href="https://colab.research.google.com/drive/1FQ1r23vMKJq5bhvWjfOPDZBqghMhEIpd?usp=sharing" target="_blank">here</a>

 3. One of my bigger projects involved transforming Google location data from Prof. Schueller's phone into a structured pandas DataFrame indexed by datetime, with latitude and longitude columns.
-Using Plotly, I visualized location data for July 4, 2015, on a map, with variations like satellite view, a time-lapse of movements, and a line plot showing the movement path.

-7. Additionally, the data was compared to July 5, 2015, to observe patterns and differences, incorporating hover features to display timestamps.
+On eof my hypothesises for that project was that Prof. Schueller’s weekend travel patterns have likely changed over time, especially when comparing the movement behaviours in 2015 (pre-pandemic), 2020, and 2023 (post-pandemic) show more frequent weekend travel compared to 2021, when pandemic restrictions might have limited his mobility.

+{% include_relative figures/timelapse_2019.html %}
+{% include_relative figures/timelapse_2020.html %}
+{% include_relative figures/timelapse_2023.html %}

+The timelapse heatmaps support the hypothesis that Prof. Schueller had more diverse and extended travel patterns in 2019 and 2022 compared to 2020.
+During the pandemic year, his movements were noticeably more localized, likely reflecting travel restrictions or limited mobility.
+In contrast, 2019 and 2022 include international and further domestic travels.